nbannist/ccore/README.md

 ### Prevent changes to upstream CNAME file

 If you need to make changes to the CNAME file but don't want it to affect the upstream repo, you can use the `update-index` command in git.
+You probably don't need to do this unless you're trying to make a preview site using your fork on GitHub.com.
+If you're just editing content and previewing it locally, this part is unnecessary.

 ```
 # This tells git to ignore any local changes to the CNAME file
 $ git update-index --skip-worktree CNAME
 ```

 The `--skip-worktree` flag will ignore any changes to the file made after it was flagged.
 It will be read as though it is perpetually up-to-date.